A Guide to Group Treatment for Substance Abuse

 Group therapy can be a powerful instrument in the treatment of substance abuse because it shows sufferers that they are not alone in their struggles.
 The group provides users with comfort, guidance, and encouragement in overcoming their issues.

 Types of Group Treatment for Substance Abuse

-There are five models of group therapy that are usually used for the treatment of substance abuse.
+There are five models of group therapy that are usually used as resources for the treatment of substance abuse.
 These therapeutic models differ based on several factors, such as the duration of treatment, the group’s aims, group leadership, session length, and strategies used.

 - Psychoeducational (didactic) groups: This type of group treatment teaches members about substance abuse.
 It is intended to raise awareness about the disorder and its adverse effects, provide information about the recovery process, and guide members toward sobriety.